What is a Privacy Notice?

 - Where the confidential patient information to be processed is required for a Covid-19 purpose and will be processed solely for that Covid-19 Purpose in accordance with Regulation 7 of COPI;

-- Right of access – You have the right to ask us for copies of the personal information we hold about you, details about how to do this are included in the section How to Access your Information.
+- Access – You have the right to ask us for copies of the personal information we hold about you, details about how to do this are included in the section How to Access your Information.

-- Right to rectification – You have the right to ask us to correct any information you think is inaccurate or incomplete, this is subject to certain safeguards however, for more information please click here
+- Rectification – You have the right to ask us to correct any information you think is inaccurate or incomplete, this is subject to certain safeguards however, for more information please click here

-- Right to erasure – You have the right to ask us to erase your information in certain circumstances, for more information about this please click here
+- Erasure – You have the right to ask us to erase your information in certain circumstances, for more information about this please click here

-- Right to restrict processing – You have the right to limit the way the Trust uses your personal data if you are concerned about the accuracy of the data or how it is being used where appropriate, for more information please click here
+- Restrict processing – You have the right to limit the way the Trust uses your personal data if you are concerned about the accuracy of the data or how it is being used where appropriate, for more information please click here

-- Right to object to processing – You have the right to object to the use of your information in some circumstances, for more information please click here
+- Object to processing – You have the right to object to the use of your information in some circumstances, for more information please click here

-- Your right to data portability – You have the right to ask that we transfer any electronic information you have given us to another organisation, or give it to you on certain occasions.
+- Data portability – You have the right to ask that we transfer any electronic information you have given us to another organisation, or give it to you on certain occasions.

 The Trust has appointed a Data Protection Officer who is responsible for information and advising UHNM on data protection regulations and national law.
 The Data Protection Officer can be contacted by: